-- Drag and drop direct method influence My inf from the A Treeview onto the selected points.
+- Drag and drop direct method influence My inf from the selected points.
 This will bring up the Rail DMI Analysis dialog. - Ensure that both track layouts are checked (ticked) and the Search area is Deck, then click OK.

-Six influence entries will be created in the Treeview; one for each line that connects into the two selected points.
-As we are not interested in the transverse beam for this example, and the moment won't change between the two longitudinal lines (excepting the insignificant torsion from the transverse beam), all influences except those defined for Line 2014 and Line 2019 can be deleted.
+Six influence entries will be created in the P Treeview; one for each of the three lines that meet at the two selected points.

+As we are not interested in the transverse beams for this example (lines 396 and 761), and the moment won't change between the pairs of longitudinal lines that meet at a common point (excepting the insignificant torsion from the transverse beam) - namely lines 2013 and 2014, and lines 2018 and 2019, all influences except those defined for Line 2014 and Line 2019 can be deleted.

-• Delete the influence entries for lines 2013, 396, 2018 and 761 from the Treeview.
+• Delete the influence entries for lines 2013, 396, 2018 and 761 from the 🕒 Treeview.